Your product page is the revenue driver on your online store.

 Notice how the planets on the right look obviously grouped, but the ones on the left don’t?

-That’s the effect you want your product page to achieve.
+That’s the effect you want your product page design to achieve.

 Introduce white space to make the chunking process easier.

-Take a look at this product page from 4moms:
+Take a look at this ecommerce product page design from 4moms:

 All that information in the pink box?
 That’s a single chunk.